 Delaware law provides that the affirmative vote of a majority of the votes cast by the holders of a majority of shares of our common stock outstanding on the Record Date and entitled to vote on the matter is required to approve the Authorized Share Proposal.
-Abstentions and broker non-votes, if any, will have no effect on the outcome of this proposal.
+Under New York Stock Exchange rules, this is considered a routine matter, and brokers may exercise discretionary authority to vote on this proposal if no instructions are provided by the beneficial owner.
+Broker non-votes are not expected on this proposal, as brokers are permitted to vote uninstructed shares.
+Abstentions will not be counted as votes cast and will therefore have no effect on the outcome of the vote.
+You may vote "FOR," "AGAINST," or "ABSTAIN" on this proposal.

-THE BOARD RECOMMENDS A VOTE "FOR" THE AUTHORIZED SHARE PROPOSAL.
+THE BOARD RECOMMENDS A VOTE "FOR" THE AUTHORIZED SHARE PROPOSAL